-- (a) Declaration of Trust dated January 24, 2012 and as amended March 25, 2013, January 1, 2015, April 9, 2015 and September 1, 2016, between the Trustee and the settlor creating the Trust under the laws of the Province of British Columbia.
-The Declaration of Trust is described below in Item 5.1 "Terms of Units". - (b) Limited Partnership Agreement establishing the Investment LP, dated February 13, 2012 and made between the Trust and the Investment GP.
-The Investment LP and Investment GP are described in Item 2.1 "Structure" and Item 2.1 "Trust's Business". - (c) Limited Partnership Agreement establishing the Operating LP, dated November 22, 2011 and made between Holding Co and the Operating GP.
-The Holding Co and the Operating GP are described in Item 2.1 "Structure" and Item 2.1 "Trust's Business". - (d) Cost Sharing and Recovery Agreement between the Trust and the Investment LP, dated February 13, 2012, relating to the reimbursement by the Investment LP of costs incurred by the Trust in the offering of the Units and obtaining subscriptions for Units. - (e) Services Agreement dated February 13, 2012, as amended September 1, 2016 and January 16, 2017, between the Operating LP and the Operating GP.
-The Services Agreement is described in Item 3.6 "Services Agreement". - (f) Subscription Agreements the Agreement by which investors will subscribe for and acquire Units on the terms and conditions described in this Offering Memorandum.
-The Subscription Agreement is described in Item 5.2 "Subscription Procedure". - (g) Property Appraisal Engagement Agreements refers to property specific appraisal engagements between Cushman Wakefield and the property specific Limited Partnerships to prepare property specific appraisal reports on an annual and quarterly basis through to March 31, 2017. - (h) Fund Management Agreement the Agreement between the Trust and Robson Capital Management Inc., dated November 30th, 2015, relating to the Trust requiring the services of a fund manager to provide certain limited services with respect to the management and administration of its affairs and the sale of units of the Trust through FundSERV.
+- (c) Declaration of Trust dated January 24, 2012 and as amended March 25, 2013, January 1, 2015, April 9, 2015 and September 1, 2016, between the Trustee and the settlor creating the Trust under the laws of the Province of British Columbia.
+The Declaration of Trust is described below in Item 5.1 "Terms of Units". - (d) Investment LP Agreement establishing the Investment LP, dated February 13, 2012, as amended and restated August 10, 2017 and made between the Trust and the Investment GP.
+The Investment LP and Investment GP are described in Item 2.1 "Structure" and Item 2.1 "Trust's Business". - (e) Limited Partnership Agreement establishing the Operating LP, dated November 22, 2011 and made between Holding Co and the Operating GP.
+The Holding Co and the Operating GP are described in Item 2.1 "Structure" and Item 2.1 "Trust's Business". - (f) Cost Sharing and Recovery Agreement between the Trust and the Investment LP, dated February 13, 2012, relating to the reimbursement by the Investment LP of costs incurred by the Trust in the offering of the Units and obtaining subscriptions for Units. - (g) Services Agreement dated February 13, 2012, as amended September 1, 2016 and January 16, 2017, between the Operating LP and the Operating GP.
+The Services Agreement is described in Item 3.6 "Services Agreement". - (h) Subscription Agreements the Agreement by which investors will subscribe for and acquire Units on the terms and conditions described in this Offering Memorandum.
+The Subscription Agreement is described in Item 5.2 "Subscription Procedure". - (i) Property Appraisal Engagement Agreements refers to property specific appraisal engagements between Colliers International and the property specific Limited Partnerships to prepare property specific appraisal reports on an annual and quarterly basis through to September 30, 2017. - (j) Fund Management Agreement the Agreement between the Trust and Robson Capital Management Inc., dated November 30, 2015, relating to the Trust requiring the services of a fund manager to provide certain limited services with respect to the management and administration of its affairs and the sale of units of the Trust through FundSERV.